adamcritchley/gles-collada-demo/README.txt

 Release Notes:

+1.0:
+* Tested with Android 7.0 on Nexus 6.
+* Compiled on macOS Sierra with Android Studio v2.3.0.
+* Models are copyright respective of their original authors.
+* Collada 1.4 formatted models were exported from Maya and Blender.
+* Released in Google Play Store as "PFP Engine Demo".

+Beta:
 * Application tested with Android 4.1.2 on Samsung Galaxy S3 SGH-T999.
 * Compiled on Windows 7 with Eclipse Juno ADT bundle (Version 23.0.2.1259578).
 * Models are copyright respective of their original authors.